Politics (lesson 3)

 Teach your children about politics with our new series of lessons.

 In this third feature, the main focus is on different political systems and how some of them have affected key events in world history.
-There is also a consideration of and the chance to debate some of the big political issues of the day including terrorism, freedom of speech, looking after the planet and immigration.
+There is also a consideration of some of the big political issues of the day, including terrorism, freedom of speech, looking after the planet and immigration.

 Influential political systems